 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: The northern end of town does not have a good reputation.
+Cons: The northern end of town is a little sketchy.
 Most crime seems confined to this area.
 Hurricane Ian in 2022 brought flooding and wind damage.

 Notes: Atlantic Beach and neighboring Neptune Beach call themselves North Beaches.
 Jacksonville has a Mayo Clinic campus.
 Home prices have increased